MaartenBrijker/project/processbook.md

 # DAY 2|4
 Magically finally got the AKNodeRecorder working.
 Recording audio real time to a .caf file.
 Yaaayyyayyayyayya.
 Dont know how the problem got fixed though, Dennis made it happen.
 THANKS!
 Right now checking into the Dropbox API to upload audio to a shared folder.
 Also made a todo list with thing planning on implementing next week.
 And did move the record function to the masterview, instead of the detailview.
+Not sure whether Dropbox is the best thing for uploading files as I want them in a public place (hosted by my account), without users having to log in.
+Maybe better to check different possibilities before implementing Dropbox.
+Marijn/Dennis/Julian suggested either Dropbox(filerequest / inlogging in the back.. but not so save maybe), GoogleDrive and iCloud.
+Checking into these possibilities as we speak.

 # DAY 2|5
 # DAY 3|1